A Box Full of Darkness by Simone St. James #bookreview @berkleypub

 Review

-Need a mind control tale that will have you hoping for the best…THIS IS IT!
-Grab your copy today!
+Need a good novel that explores the importance of libraries…THIS IS IT!
+Grab your copy today.

 I received this novel from the publisher for a honest review.